AdobeDocs/experience-platform.en/help/expanded-activation/activate-audiences.md

 ## Before you begin {#before-you-begin}

-The steps described in this guide assume you have read the [Expanded Activation overview](overview.md) and you have confirmed that you meet the prerequisites for audience activation.
+The steps described in this guide assume you have read the [Expanded Activation overview page](overview.md) and you have confirmed that you meet the prerequisites for audience activation.

 >[!IMPORTANT]
 >